 A survey of different types of feminist theory (conservative and liberal feminists, Marxist feminists, radical feminists, psychoanalytic feminists, postmodern feminists, multicultural feminists, ecofeminists, etc.) and an exploration of both internal and external critiques of these theories.
-Requirements met: Humanities Breadth/Discover.
+Requirements met: Humanities Breadth/Discover and Systems of Power, Privilege, and Inequality.
 (Every other year)